SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/01-IntroGrid.md

     # will print a list tutorials
     $ tutorial

-Say for example, you are interested in learning how to run R scripts on OSG, the `tutorial` command sets up the R tutorial for you.
+Say, for example, you are interested in learning how to run R scripts on OSG, the `tutorial` command sets up the R tutorial for you.

     $ tutorial R